benjiheath/weather-app/README.md

   </h3>
 </div>

-## Description

-Basic weather app built with React.
-My intention with this was primarily to practice dealing with APIs.
-Here I use the [MetaWeather API](https://www.metaweather.com/api/) to fetch weather and location data, and the geolocation API to display weather for user's location by default.
+- Basic single-page weather app built with React as a way to practice dealing with APIs
+- Using the [MetaWeather API](https://www.metaweather.com/api/) to fetch weather and location data, and the geolocation API to display weather for user's location by default
-This was also my first attempt at adhering closely to a design.
-There are some visual discrepancies between my product and the original and the CSS is somewhat bloated, but I'm happy with how it turned out.
+- This was also my first attempt at accurately replicating a design.
+The CSS ended up relatively bloated but I'm happy with the visual result

-<h3>Changes I would like to make</h3>
+#### Changes I would like to make

 - Day/night mode toggling, which I've included a button for.
-However I need to figure out how to implement it without making a mess of things
-- implement a weather map pop-up (will need a different API)
+- implement a weather map pop-up (perhaps with Leaftlet or Google APIs)

-<h3>**todo**</h3>
+- implement a cleaner styling solution, particularly for responsiveness

+#### ** todo **

-- Better error handling
+- error handling
 - allow search to run on Enter keypress
 - further refactoring